damiant/dust/roadmap.md

 # Roadmap

 ## Features
-- link event to camp detail
+- link event to camp detail (popup)
 - link location/art to art
 - Hide days that have passed from day segment (unless all days have passed)
 - Hide events that have passed